Quick 1888, or Quick Nijmegen as they are otherwise

 Their spell

-lasted just one season before further relegation followed in 1976-77 before
+lasted just one season before further relegation followed in 1976-77, before

-climbing back as Tweede Klasse 2A champions in 1979-80.
+climbing back as Tweede Klasse A champions in 1979-80.
 Another promotion and

 league title followed the following season.
+Hoofdklasse

-status lasted just the 1981-82 campaign, prior to runners-up places in 1D in 1982-83
+status lasted just the 1981-82 campaign, before runners-up places in Eerste Divisie D in 1982-83

-and 1986-87.
-Eventually the hockey and athletics sections moved on from the
+Eventually, the hockey and athletics sections moved on from the

 club to develop properly.
-Meanwhile tennis, badminton and bowls were added for
+Meanwhile, tennis, badminton, and bowls were added for

 members to enjoy.
+By 1989, an

 indoor sports hall was opened at De Dennen prior to Quick being relegated in 1990-91.